SEA-TS: Self-Evolving Agent for Autonomous Code Generation of Time Series Forecasting Algorithms: Experiments

 \subsubsection{Baselines and Reference Code}

-For each task, \methodname{} starts from a provided baseline reference code (see \Cref{tab:baselines}).
-The SOTA performance of TimeMixer\cite{wang2024timemixer} and Timer\cite{liu2024timer} in solar energy forecasting and load forecasting tasks have been proved in their original paper.
-The reference code defines the data loading pipeline, evaluation metric computation, and an initial model implementation.
-The agent iteratively improves upon this starting point through the self-evolution loop.
+For each task, \methodname{} may start from a provided baseline reference implementation (the default is TimeMixer).
+We compare against published implementations of TimeMixer~\cite{wang2024timemixer}, Timer~\cite{liu2024timer}, and SEMixer~\cite{zhang2026semixer}.
+The reference code, when used, defines data loading, metric computation, and an initial model, the agent iteratively improves through the self-evolution loop.
+We additionally report \methodname{} without reference code to isolate the effect of reference code.
+A task--dataset summary table is in \Cref{tab:baselines}.